cotarr/collab-frontend/README.md

 normally available to the user.
 It is used by resource servers, such as the database API, to confirm validity of a user's token before honoring the HTTP request.

-Note that the token's scope is limited to "api.read" due to the user role "api.read" in the user account record, so this user can read but not write to this table in the database.
+Note that the token's scope is set to "api.write" due to the user role "api.write" in the user account record, so this user can both read and write to this table in the database.

 To consider the token to be valid, the application should check for both status 200 in the http request and the property `active === true` in the body of the response.